| Read Time: 3 minutes

 Often, drug testing after a workplace accident is routine.

-In reality, it usually does not affect an employee’s ability to receive workers’ compensation benefits, but it is always best to consult with a knowledgeable workers’ comp attorney.
+In reality, it usually does not affect an employee’s ability to receive workers’ compensation benefits.
+But, it is always best to consult with a knowledgeable workers’ comp attorney.

 Minnesota Workers’ Comp Drug Testing Law